 31 Jan : Updated 27 Nov ● 9 min read

-Portable and wall mounted air conditioning units both come with their benefits.
-Depending on your home set up, one type of system may be more suitable than another.
-This means that before you buy a system, you need to know exactly what you’re looking for.
-If not, you may find yourself wasting energy, or finding that your system doesn’t work as effectively as it should.
+Portable and wall-mounted air conditioning units both come with their benefits.
+Depending on your home setup, one type of system may be more suitable than another.
+So, before you buy an air conditioning system, you need to know exactly what you’re looking for and what each product does.
+If not, you may end up wasting energy and, as a result, money.

 A portable air conditioner is a standalone system, perfect for cooling smaller spaces such as an office room, a single bedroom or a garage, for example.
 Usually, a portable air conditioning unit will be placed on the floor and will be fitted with wheels; a perfect way to transport the unit to different areas of a home when needed.